mpg-age-bioinformatics/jawm/docs/process_examples.md

 Run a Bash script using an Apptainer container with Slurm as the process manager.

 _**Note**_: This example shows how to combine container execution, environment variables, and Slurm resource options.
+With a parameter YAML file, this process can be initiated using `Process(name="slurm_apptainer", param_file="parameters/slurm_apptainer.yaml")`

 **Example:**
 ```python